openstack/ironic/doc/source/deploy/cleaning.rst

 about the nature of the cleaning failure.

-A cleanfail node can be moved to manageable state, where they cannot be scheduled by Nova and you can safely attempt to fix the node.
+A cleanfail node can be moved to manageable state, where they cannot be scheduled by nova and you can safely attempt to fix the node.
 To move a node from cleanfail to manageable: ``ironic node-set-provision-state manage``.
 You can now take actions on the node, such as replacing a bad disk drive.

-Strategies for determining why a cleaning step failed include checking the Ironic conductor logs, viewing logs on the still-running ironic-python-agent (if an in-band step failed), or performing general hardware troubleshooting on the node.
+Strategies for determining why a cleaning step failed include checking the ironic conductor logs, viewing logs on the still-running ironic-python-agent (if an in-band step failed), or performing general hardware troubleshooting on the node.

-When the node is repaired, you can move the node back to available state, to allow it to be scheduled by Nova.
+When the node is repaired, you can move the node back to available state, to allow it to be scheduled by nova.

 ::

   # First, move it out of maintenance mode
   ironic node-set-maintenance $node_ident false

-  # Now, make the node available for scheduling by Nova
+  # Now, make the node available for scheduling by nova
   ironic node-set-provision-state $node_ident provide

 The node will begin cleaning from the start, and move to available state